Menopause Management in Columbia, SC

 Hot flashes and night sweats

 Hot flashes are the most frequent symptom of menopause and can result in a feeling of heat, a flushed face or neck, or sweating.
 Many women experience night sweats, which are hot flashes that come on during the night, and can make it difficult to sleep.
 Avoiding certain triggers of hot flashes can help, like stress, caffeine, alcohol, spicy foods, or tight clothing.

 Changes in mood and memory

 Postmenopause is the period after menopause when a woman hasn’t had her period for 12 months.
 The symptoms related to menopause gradually improve for most women.
 However, because of the lower level of estrogen, postmenopausal women are at an increased risk of certain health problems, including osteoporosis and heart disease.
-It’s important to continue to see your gynecologist for routine exams and tests even after menopause.
+It’s important to continue to see Dr. Odom for routine exams and tests even after menopause.

 Menopause Care in Columbia, SC

 Stay on top of your health during the transition into menopause, and discuss any symptoms you’re experiencing with Dr. Albert Odom.
 Dr. Odom can help manage your symptoms to ensure menopause does not disrupt your life.
 Call (803) 907-7300 to request an appointment at our gynecology office in Columbia, SC today!